 I'm an empath.

-Being a very logical person, I had always thought it was that part of my personality that was going to get me ahead in business.
+Being a very logical person, I had always thought that was the part of my personality that was going to get me ahead in business.
 It was not until I embraced my emotional strengths and let the two work together that I experienced true success.

 Now, what do you feel?
 Can you use your emotions in a positive way to be successful?